Privacy Policy

 This information is not collected through the consumer-facing Platform.
 It is collected directly from you or from sources such as recruiters, references you provide, third-party background-check vendors (with your authorization), educational institutions, licensing boards, benefits administrators, payroll providers, and government agencies.

 Workforce/Vendor Notice.
-Workforce and vendor‑management data is not collected through the consumer‑facing Platform and is handled under separate notices and authorizations as required by law (e.g., Fair Credit Reporting Act for background checks).
+Workforce and vendor‑management data are not collected through the consumer‑facing platform and are handled under separate notices and authorizations as required by law (e.g., Fair Credit Reporting Act for background checks).
 Rights, purposes, and retention for workforce data may differ from those described for consumer Personal Information in this Privacy Policy.

-HIPAA/PHI Safeguards.
-We do not use tracking technologies on pages or in ways that would disclose PHI to third parties.
-We do not send PHI to analytics or advertising partners.
-Clinical portals and PHI-related workflows are segregated and governed by the Medical Group’s Notice.
+We do not use tracking technologies on pages or in ways that would impermissibly disclose PHI to third parties, such as sending to analytics or advertising partners.
+Clinical portals and PHI-related workflows are segregated and governed by the Notice.

 Cookie Categories.
 We group cookies/technologies into the following categories: